Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 Your work gets contaminated by LGPL if it is "based on the library", e.g., if your work directly includes LGPL code or if your work cannot function without the LGPL parts (either on its own or by replacing the LGPL work).
 However, the LGPL is referred to as weak copyleft since much can be accomplished while "combined" with non-copyleft code, which then falls under "works that use the library".
 [1]

 In this latter case, your work is not contaminated even if you link against an LGPL licensed library.
-The following applies;
+The following applies:
 You may dynamically link against LGPL licensed libraries without disclosing your work.
 However, if you provide the LGPL library (dynamically linked), you need to provide its source.
 On the other hand, if you statically link, you also need to provide information to enable users to relink the software.
 This might, for instance, be the object files of your work.
 [2] Statically linking can easier be seen as "based on the library", and it is therefore safer to dynamically link when possible [3].

-Comment; Instead of licensing your work under the LGPL, it is also technically possible to license under the GPL while explicitly allowing linking (i.e. a _GPL linking exception_) [4].
+Comment: Instead of licensing your work under the LGPL, it is also technically possible to license under the GPL while explicitly allowing linking (i.e. a _GPL linking exception_) [4].
 An example of this is the so-called _Classpath exception_, as used in the GNU Classpath Java library [5].
 However, by choosing GPL with the Classpath exception in favor of LGPL, you are forgoing the few requirements (described just above) that other works linking against your work have.

 [1] - <https://copyleft.org/guide/comprehensive-gpl-guidech11.html>